livepeer/docs/docs/source/node.rst

 Start Livepeer with the ``--bootnode`` flag::

-  $ livepeer --bootnode --v 4  --ethAccountAddr <ethereum address> --ethPassword <eth account pw>
+  $ livepeer --bootnode --v 4  --ethAcctAddr <ethereum address> --ethPassword <eth account pw>

 * The ``bootID`` will print out and will look something like ``1220354cd445c228356df6625d8646d5000581bd151454c45a4a17879d5aa015b7af``.
 * The ``bootAddr`` will print out, and there may be a variety for different protocols, internal and external IP addresses.
 Choose one that's accessible to the nodes who you want to join your network depending on whether they are internal or external on the open internet.
 Example value is: ``/ip4/127.0.0.1/tcp/15000``.

 Start a second Livepeer node specifying the bootID and bootAddr values.
 If you are on the same machine, specify new ports for rtmp, http, and port values.
 In this example, we added 1 to each of the default ports which are in use by the first node Consider creating a second ethereum account address in the new data directory::

-  $ livepeer --bootID <above bootID> --bootAddr <above bootAddr> --rtmp 1936 --http 8936 --p 15001 --datadir <new datadir eg. ~/.livepeer2> --ethAccountAddr <ethereum address> --ethPassword <eth account pw>
+  $ livepeer --bootID <above bootID> --bootAddr <above bootAddr> --rtmp 1936 --http 8936 --p 15001 --datadir <new datadir eg. ~/.livepeer2> --ethAcctAddr <ethereum address> --ethPassword <eth account pw>

 The second node should start and connect to the first node.
 You're now running a private network where the nodes can play different roles such as broadcaster and transcoder.